Skip to content

 Perceive the world with all your senses

-Notice the world around you with all your senses.
+Perceive the world around you with all your senses.

-You will be amazed at how many exciting things exist around you all day that you have never consciously noticed.
+You will be amazed at how many exciting things exist around you all day long that you have never consciously noticed.

-How to cultivate mindfulness in everyday life
+This is how you cultivate mindfulness in everyday life

-Mindfulness techniques
+Mindfulness Techniques

 1) Categorize less

-Challenge for you: Mindful walk
+Challenge for you: Mindful Walk

 2) Forget the cliché of mindfulness

 Distance yourself from the idea of how mindful people live.
-It doesn't have to be a perfect, calm morning routine, you don't have to go to yoga or meditate.
+It doesn't have to be a perfect, calm morning routine; you don't have to go to yoga or meditate.

 4) Meditation